Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.14 Fix for Electrify.js: Saving throw for applied effect added (it just wasn't included before)

 22.11.15 Created Legendary Action: Stolen_Shadow_in_Ravenloft.
-This warpgates in a shadow, manipulates its token, adds it to combat and sets the initative.
+This warpgates in a shadow, manipulates its token, adds it to combat and sets the inititative.

+22.11.15 Created Shadow's Drain Strength ability.

 [Link back to my Documentation Listing](README.md)